-Social media recruitment has two aspects: First, companies can post ads for open positions on social networks.
+Social media recruiting has two aspects: First, companies can post ads for open positions on social networks.
 Second, social networks are a great way to actively contact potential candidates (active sourcing).

-These include career fairs, internal recruitment events, and campus marketing.
+These include career fairs, internal recruiting events, and campus marketing.

 So, it is all the more important to have all the necessary information about the company, the job, and the application process available on the site.
 Make sure it is clear and easy to follow so that potential applicants can quickly find what they are looking for.

 There are numerous job portals out there, e.g. Stepstone, Honeypot, or LinkedIn.
 Which platform you choose for your recruitment depends on the target group.
 Using a combination of platforms is usually the best option.
 Although generalist job portals have a wider reach, they do not necessarily connect you to your target audience.
 Specialized job portals are more expensive but can address your target group more specifically and are more likely to lead to a placement.